mrakshith21/Mail-Box/README.md

-# Mail-Box
+Mail-Box
-Web application to fetch mails using the Gmail API
+A web application to fetch mails using the Gmail API